feb027/feb027/README.md

 🔭 What I’m working on:

-* Exploring projects related to AI and IoT
+* Exploring projects related to AI and Hardware PC stuff
 * Improving my coding skills with new challenges
 * Working on fun side projects related to game development